BachoSeven/dotfiles/README.md

 ## Various

 - I use ungoogled-chromium, you can find info about my config of it at `.config/brave_plugins`.
 To improve its aesthetics, I use a gruvbox chrome theme and duckduckgo with `gruvboxytheme` pass phrase; which make a decent start page together Vimium's Vomnibar.
-(I now use a custom start page with Brave, check it out [here](https://github.com/BachoSeven/startpage).)
+(I now use a custom start page with Brave, check it out [here](https://github.com/BachoSeven/startpage).
-- Most keys I press on any program are vim bindings, around which this setup is oriented.
+- I use vim bindings, when possible.

 ## Screens